-In FY 2016, the Fairfax County Department of Housing and Community Development (HCD) and the Fairfax County Redevelopment and Housing Authority (FCRHA) used HOME and CDBG funds to preserve a total of 23 units/beds via the financing of purchases by nonprofit affordable housing providers.
-All nonprofit units/beds preserved during FY 2016 have affordability periods of a minimum of 30 years.
-From April 2004 through June 2016, a total of 2,786 affordable housing units were preserved in Fairfax County.
-This is more than double the Board of Supervisors' original 2004 goal of preserving 1,000 units.
+In FY 2017, the Fairfax County Department of Housing and Community Development (HCD) and the Fairfax County Redevelopment and Housing Authority (FCRHA) used HOME, CDBG, and county funds to preserve a total of 214 units/beds via the financing of purchases by nonprofit affordable housing providers and the FCRHA.
+All nonprofit units/beds preserved during FY 2017 have affordability periods of a minimum of 30 years.
+From April 2004 through June 2017, a total of 3,000 affordable housing units were preserved in Fairfax County.
+This is three times the Board of Supervisors' original 2004 goal of preserving 1,000 units.